 An overview of environmental issues affecting human health and survival.
 Students will be introduced to biological and chemical toxins in the general environment, environmental epidemiology, and relevant environmental regulations.
 Attention will be paid to environmental issues at home, in work settings, the community, and in the global context.
-Sophomore standing or permission of instructor required for enrollment.
+Sophomore Standing or permission of instructor.
 Prerequisite: BIOL 105.